WillWeatherford/lru-cache/README.md

 `GET <key>`: Gives the value associated to the given key in the cache `EXIT`: Close the REPR loop.

+The class definition and REPR loop are decoupled by intention, such that the LRUCache class can be used independently as needed.

 Time Complexity:
 As with a hash table, get and set are constant O(1) operations.
 Since each